 –Keratin: Probably one of the most famous ones for cosmetic products.
 Keratin is a protein that occurs naturally in our hairs and nails.
 It is derived from hair, nails, horns, and hooves of animals though.
 You find it a lot in shampoos (this is where you might hear from it).
 But not only; for anti-aging formulas too.

 Is there any vegan alternative for it?
-Unfortunately, not yet but you have another ingredient you can definitely use instead.
+Unfortunately, not yet, but an alternative ingredients you can use instead is called Amino Acids.
 It is called “Amino acids” and occurs in nut and berry oils like almond oil, sea buckthorn oil, and avocado oil.
 It actually can replace keratin for vegan lovers!

-–Carmine: Apparently considered as the most violent of these ingredients to avoid as a vegan person: you will find the carmine.
-It looks like a bright red pigment and it is obtained by crushing female cochineal insects like beetles to isolate carminic acid that is found in their shells.
+–Carmine: Apparently considered as the most violent of these ingredients to avoid as a vegan person is carmine.
+Carmine is a bright red pigment obtained by crushing female cochineal insects like beetles to isolate carminic acid that is found in their shells.

 Because the color is a bright red, it is mostly used for lipsticks but also everything that requires a deep red color.

-Is this formula having any surrogate?
+Is there any alternative?
 Well, unfortunately at the moment, nothing can be compared to the depth and intensity of this type of color.
 So if you are 100% vegan, it is advised not to touch this product at all.
 To make sure you don’t you can watch out this list: CI 75470, E120, carminic acid, cochineal, and crimson lake.
 These are all the names you would find possibly for carmine.